starbuck10/JCoffie/_projects/2022-05-02-small-island-nation.md

 What'd we learn from the experience?

 Joshua: "My biggest takeaway is the power of imagination - people aren't looking for mind-blowing futuristic tech, they're looking for experience.
 If you provide visitors with experience, with just the right dash of WOAH, you'll be lightyears ahead of futurism.
-Trust other's imaginations and always be willing to adapt to constraints."
+Trust others' imaginations and insights and always be willing to adapt to constraints - afterall, that's what makes this worthwhile and fun."

 Julia: "I learned how important it is to be adaptable.
 It's pretty vital to know when to scale down or change plans based on time constraints, finances, etc. Also, learning to incorporate a lot of different ideas was a really fun challenge.
 It was great to see everyone's creativity shine through while making one cohesive project."